Chronic inflammatory diseases are increasinga Increasing in importance in the western world:

 Nitrosative stress, measurable by:

-- Nitrotyrosine: increased nitrotyrosine indicates increased formation of nitric oxide (NO)
+- nitrotyrosine: increased nitrotyrosine indicates increased formation of nitric oxide (NO)

 3 types of inflammation related to the immune system:

-1. Inflammation caused by mast cell activation
+1stInflammation caused by mast cell activation

 - Mast cells are part of the innate immune system

-2. Inflammation due to macrophage activation
+2. Inflammation caused by macrophage activation

-- phagocytes, belong to the leukocytes
+- phagocytes belong to the leukocytes

-- Kill antigens
+- Killing antigens

 3. Inflammation caused by T helper cell activation (lymphocytic inflammation)